 Security today is quite hard to maintain in personal and professional settings, but it's possible to achieve it even with that.
 Quite a few corporations and companies experienced devastating ransomware attacks in the last few years.
 Mobile and desktop operating systems are also not that secure.
 The same thing goes for most modern software, as you can see constant news about how Windows, macOS, iOS, WhatsApp, crypto wallets, and others are being exploited every day.
 To get the best feeling of how broken software is, we can look at this year's Tianfu Cup results (computer hacking contest held each year, Tianfu is Chines version of popular Pwn2Own content), and it will make you cry.

 We also see constant supply chain attacks in the developer world, malicious node/python packages stealing credentials from local machines, which has become customary to see in the news.
 Even with all of these issues, it's possible to maintain some good security by following a couple of basic steps.
 Most more prominent corporations have security protocols in place, but it's not often the case for smaller companies and startups.
 Even IT-oriented companies are known to have horrible security practices or none at all.
-This article will go over basic steps to ensure he/she/they did everything possible to cover all edge cases.
+This article will go over basic steps to improve your online security and to ensure he/she/they did everything possible to cover all edge cases.
 The most basic steps are handling passwords properly, using two-factor auth on every service you can, and other bits and pieces.

-The first and probably most important thing to handle appropriately is passwords, as credential stuffing attacks are on the rise, with all of the leaked data sold on dark markets and modern GPUs being able to crack hashes faster than ever.
+The first and probably most important thing to improve online security is passwords, as credential stuffing attacks are on the rise, with all of the leaked data sold on dark markets and modern GPUs being able to crack hashes faster than ever.
 There are many problems with passwords, how we create them, store them, and track leaked passwords due to attacks.
 Most people do not think about any of these, as they think up a not so random password that's reused on most sites without much consideration.
 Password reuse is the most horrible thing one could do, and for this part, we need to add an obligatory XKCD comic on password strength.

 To solve our password problems, we'll start by taking on the first issue.
 The answer to our question is to use password generators; there are many available online, free tools on Github, CLI tools, or password generators embedded in the password managers.
 Most of these will provide good enough passwords so that modern tech can't crack them easily.
 Sometimes, there's a bit of a problem with certain websites, as they have password length limits that are obsolete or weird, so do not be surprised if some sites won't accept 20+ character passwords.
 Another thing to note while generating passwords is whether it's strong, most password managers provide this out of the box, but there are also online solutions to check password strength.